rioroce/Singing-Schools-in-Toronto/README.md

 # Singing Schools in Toronto Article Website

-This project contains a simple HTML webpage that provides comprehensive <a href=https://torontosingingacademy.com/>Singing Schools in Toronto</a> tips and includes a call to action for Singing Schools from Toronto Singing Academy.
+This project contains a simple HTML webpage that provides comprehensive <a href=https://torontosingingacademy.com/>Singing Schools</a> tips and includes a call to action for Singing Schools from Toronto Singing Academy.

 ## Table of Contents